Qualified doctors Certified medications Online consultation with aftercare

 • Make healthy and varied food choices.
 Cartilage needs nutrients to stay healthy and strong.
 If a diet is lacking in nutrients, the cartilage is one of the first components of the body to deteriorate.
 So make sure your diet contains enough nutrients, or take a multivitamin and mineral complex to fill any nutritional gaps.

-• Omega 3 is super important, because fatty acids have anti-inflammatory properties.
+• Omega-3 is super important, because fatty acids have anti-inflammatory properties.

 • Are you overweight?
 Try to lose some pounds.
 Being overweight puts extra pressure on your joints and increases joint pain.
 Maintaining a healthy weight is therefore very important for bone and joint health.